-CMCTU volunteers worked to collect and plant willows to improve the habitat on the Dream Stream in May 2016.
+PPCTU volunteers began our now annual "Willow Planting" project to improve the habitat on the Dream Stream in May 2016.

-Here an outside bank is being stabilized with logs and trees with root wads.
-These logs are suspended above the ground to provide an under bank hiding place for trout.
-The logs and trees will be covered with slash which will then be covered with sod.
-This sod will then be stabilized with willows.
-Over time the river current will scour the bottom under these logs and maintain and improve the habitat.
+CPW built structural obstacles along the river in this vicinity to deepen the artificial channel and and oxygenate the water.
+They built deep undercuts on the inside of bends and stabilized the banks with logs and submerged tree-root balls.
+The logs are suspended above the ground to provide an under banked lair for trout.
+The logs and trees are covered with mats of "slash" (wood chip debris), which is later covered with sod.
+The sod is then stabilized by planting willows.
+Over time, the river current will scour the bottom under these logs and maintain and improve the habitat.

 Some of the trout captured by CPW for studies have shown the talon marks of raptors in the area.
 So, as trout move up and down this part of the South Platte River, the willows will also provide protecting from aerial predators.

 See the photos below of our success!

 If you would like to join us when we plant willows, we usually do this the 1st and 2nd weekend of May.
 Email Don Logelin at firstname.lastname@example.org.